At CU Boulder, experiments and instruction involving animal use are based on three major principles:

 In addition, CU Boulder reaffirms its commitment to abide by established federal standards of humane animal care.
 For further details, please see our Policy Statement page.

-- Review all animal use protocols before any project can be started (disapproval stops the research project).
+- Review all animal use protocols before any project can be started

-- Conduct semi-annual inspections of animal facilities.
+- Conduct semi-annual inspections of animal and/or satellite facilities

-- Set reasonable schedules for the correction of any identified deficiencies noted in the animal facilities or program.
+- Set reasonable schedules for the correction of any identified deficiencies noted in the animal facilities or program

-- Ensure appropriate training for animal caretakers, investigators, and animal researchers.
+- Ensure appropriate training for animal caretakers, investigators, and animal researchers

 The committee consists of faculty, staff, administration and the local community.
-By Public Health Service regulation, IACUC must include at least: the attending veterinarian, a practicing scientist experienced in animal research, a non-scientist, and a member not affiliated with the University.
+By Public Health Service (PHS) regulation, IACUC must include at least: the attending veterinarian, a practicing scientist experienced in animal research, a non-scientist, and a member not affiliated with the University.

 CU Boulder complies with all applicable laws and regulations related to use of animals in research, including the Animal Welfare Act and the Endangered Species Act, among others.
-Compliance is verified through review of submitted animal protocols, inspections of facilities and research projects and through formal investigations by the IACUC.
+Compliance is verified through review of submitted animal protocols, inspections of facilities/research projects and through formal investigations by the IACUC.
 Please see our Regulations and Policies page to see other documentation and guidelines related to animal care and use that CU Boulder follows.

 Animal research has played a crucial role in the advancement of scientific knowledge in modern society.
 For example, almost every major medical advance of the past century (including veterinary medicine) depended on the use of animals in research.